This C++ sample has a corresponding Python sample.

 metavision_hal_sync.cpp shows how to use Metavision HAL API for synchronizing two event-based cameras.

-See the external triggers page for more information about Prophesee’s cameras Trigger In and Trigger Out.
+See the Timing Interface section for more information about Prophesee’s cameras Sync In and Sync Out interfaces.

-The application visualizes CD events on the screen.
+The sample visualizes CD events on the screen.
 Note that the slave camera will not visualize any events until the master camera is started.